 - Choose cold-water lobster tail.
 Wait, there’re warm-water lobster tails too?
 You bet!
 Coldwater lobsters are basically a premium version.
 Sure, you’ll pay a bit more, but you’ll get tastier and whiter lobster meat with a firmer texture.
 It’s totally worth it!

 - Fresh lobster is great and all, but frozen ones will work too!
 Thaw frozen lobster tails before cooking.
 And if you’re like me, you probably forgot to transfer lobster tails into the fridge to thaw nice and slow overnight.
 Don’t fret though, because I have a tip for you!

 To quickly thaw frozen lobster tails, place them in a bowl of tap water (on the coldish side) for about 30 minutes, changing the water halfway.

-How to make lobster bisque:
+How to make lobster bisque recipe:

-1. Cook lobster tail
+1. Cook the lobster tail